plandes/zotsite/README.md

 See [usage](doc/usage.md) for more information.

+### Configuration File

+Either an environment variable `ZOTSITERC` must be set or a `-c` configuration option must be given and point to a file to customize how the program works.
+See the test [configuration file] for an example and inline comments for more detail on how and what can be configured.

 ## Ubuntu and Linux Systems with Python 3.5 or Previous Version

 Please [read this issue](https://github.com/plandes/zotsite/issues/4) if you